explosion/spaCy/docs/source/howworks.rst

 also be careful to store the weights contiguously in memory --- you don't want a linked list here.
 I use a block-sparse format, because my problems tend to have a few dozen classes.

+I guess if I had to summarize my experience, I'd say that the efficiency of these models is really all about the data structures.
+We want to stay small, and stay contiguous.
+Minimize redundancy and minimize pointer chasing.
+That's why Cython is so well suited to this: we get to lay out our data structures, and manage the memory ourselves, with full C-level control.